LunasGrowl/work-diary/README.md

-# Work Diary API
+# Java Work Diary

-## Week 1
-- Setting up back end
-- Now going to start moving to react
+The work diary is a

+This is the repository that works off:

+- SpringBoot
+- Java
+- ReactJS
+- Tailwind